AndyITZ1/Shooting_For_The_Stars/README.md

 # Shooting For The Stars

 ​	Group Project for CIS4930.
-Designed, built, and cared for by Luan Tran, Daniel Brodbeck, Jose Lopez, Elizaveta Vlasova, and Calvin Yang.
+Designed, built, and cared for by Luan Tran, Daniel Brodbeck, Jose Lopez, and Calvin Yang.

 ---